bronson/vim-update-bundles/README.md

 ## Usage

-    $ ./vim-update-bundles --help
+Just run `./vim-update-bundles` to install and remove plugins to match the ones named in your ~/.vimrc.

-If you're not already using Vim, vim-update-bundles will install Pathogen and set everything up for you.
+If you're not already using Vim, vim-update-bundles will also install Pathogen, a sample .vimrc, and get everything ready to go.

-It will also use ~/.dotfiles if it exists.
-It should work seamlessly with <http://github.com/ryanb/dotfiles> and friends.
-It also supports Git submodules (see the configuration section below).

 * _-n -\-no-updates_ Adds and deletes bundles but doesn't update them.
   This prevents vim-update-bundles from laboriously scrubbing through every